shelvia-w/shelvia-w.github.io/_projects/ai_explainer.md

 <img src="https://raw.githubusercontent.com/shelvia-w/shelvia-w.github.io/refs/heads/master/assets/img/ai_explainer/ai_tutor_cover.png" width='800px'>

 I’m currently working on a challenge to build an AI explainer that explains a concept in 5 different levels of difficulty.
 The goal of this AI explainer is to adapt to my level of understanding.
 If the concept is completely new and abstract to me, I’d prefer a simple explanation with analogies.
 But if I’m already somewhat familiar with it, I’d rather have a higher-level explanation.
+I am also planning to build a web app for it.

 **Contents:**
 - [Idea](#-idea)